injashkin/md-pug-to-html/README.md

 ## About The Project

+MdPugToHtml has been fully tested for operability so far only for the CLI.

 MdPugToHtml uses the Pug template engine to convert Markdown files into HTML pages.
 These pages are saved in the specified target directory while preserving the full structure of the source directory.
 Markdown files may contain Frontmatter[1] data.
 This data will be used as metadata of HTML pages.

 The need for MdPugToHtml appeared when creating the project builder [npm-for-frontend](https://github.com/injashkin/npm-for-frontend), but MdPugToHtml can be used independently.